 With the root on the 6th string and muted 5th string:

+For exemple, G13, would be played as 3X345X with the shape above.
 You can also include the high e-string as 3X3456, with the thumb taking care of the 6th string.
+A third, and not very convenient alternative, is to use the shape 32345X by once again involve the thumb.

 Bass note left out for a funkier sound: